gnprwx/astro-vagabond-theme/README.md

 ### Modifications

 The newest blog post shows up first in the blog list instead of the default ascending behavior.
 Hero images do not show in the list of blog posts.
+Any lengthy tailwind strings or strings used in more than one location can be put in the `style.ts` file in root directory.

 ### Contributors